 Annandale-on-Hudson, NY 12504

-⋅ Students come from 36 states + Puerto Rico and 26 countries
+⋅ Students come from 38 states + Puerto Rico and 29 countries/territories

-- Collaborative community of creative, passionate students, faculty, and staff whose international perspectives expand every aspect of campus life
+- The Bard College community is collaborative and is made up of creative, passionate students, faculty, and staff whose wide ranging perspectives and experiences expand every aspect of campus life

-- At Bard, we believe that education and civil society are inextricably linked through civic engagement.
+- The Bard Education emphasizes that education and civil society are inextricably linked through civic engagement.

 - Conservatory: The richness and breadth of musical opportunities on campus make Bard College distinct from other liberal arts colleges.
 There are multiple ways to study music at Bard.
 Students can earn a degree in four years through the undergraduate Music Program or two degrees in five years from The Bard College Conservatory of Music, which also offers graduate programs.
 One doesn’t have to major in music, however, to be actively involved in music at Bard.

-- Graduation requirements like the first-year courses such as Language and Thinking, and First Year Seminar encourage students to consider a plethora of views both in the materials they explore in these classes and through conversation with classmates and faculty.
+- Graduation requirements such as Language and Thinking and First Year Seminar encourage students to consider a plethora of views both in the materials they explore in these classes and through conversation with classmates and faculty.
 Moderation and Senior Project involve considerable research work and a faculty board presentation or performance depending on a student’s major, which provide further opportunities for students to challenge themselves academically and personalize their curriculum.

-- Every student is a member of the Bard College Student Association, a democratic forum that raises issues and takes or recommends action by the College; provides student representation on administrative and faculty committees; and administers funds for student-run organizations.
-Each semester, Bard’s elected student government hosts Budget Forum where student club funding is determined based on budgets submitted by each club.
+- Every student is a member of the Bard College Student Association, a democratic forum that raises issues and takes or recommends action by the College; provides student representation on administrative and faculty committees; and administers funds for student-run organizations. g

-- Over 150 student-run clubs including the Surrealist Training Circus, the Bard Immigration Coalition, the Queer Straight Alliance, and WXBC (Bard’s very own radio station).
+- Over 100 student-run clubs include the Surrealist Training Circus, the Bard Immigration Coalition, Queer People of Color, International Student Organization and WXBC (Bard’s very own radio station).

 - Support for students is available through many different offices including the Career Development Office, the chaplaincy, counseling and health services, the Dean of Students Office, the Learning Commons, and more.

 - The Bard intercollegiate athletic program is a member of the National Collegiate Athletic Association Division III, the Liberty League, the United Volleyball Conference, the College Squash Association, and other national organizations.
-Varsity sports include baseball, men’s and women’s basketball, cross country, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, and squash.
+Varsity sports include Baseball, Women’s Lacrosse, Men’s and women’s Basketball, Cross Country, Soccer, Swimming, Tennis, Track & Field, Volleyball, and Squash.

-- Intramural sponsorship ranges from basketball, indoor soccer, and floor hockey to bowling and kickball.
-The department also offers club sports such as men’s and women’s rugby, equestrian, ultimate Frisbee, and fencing.
-Instructional courses range from yoga to martial arts to aerobics.
+- Intramural sponsorship ranges from Basketball, Indoor Soccer and kickball.
+The department also offers club sports such as Men’s and Women’s Rugby, Equestrian, Ultimate Frisbee, and Fencing.
+Instructional courses range from Yoga to Martial Arts to Aerobics.

 - Indoor facilities include a six-lane swimming pool, main gymnasium, a fitness center, spin cycling room, squash courts, locker rooms, instructional class studios, athletic training room, and staff offices.
 Outdoor venues include Honey Field, a turf baseball facility, the Lorenzo Ferrari Soccer & Lacrosse Complex, Seth Goldfine Memorial Rugby practice field, lighted tennis courts, platform tennis court, and cross country trails.

-- BardWorks is a week-long workshop series which connect students to the Bard network while honing job search and professional skills.
+- Over 90% of Bard students are either employed, in graduate school or pursuing Fulbright, Watson, Goldwater or other continuing education scholarships within six months of graduating from Bard College.
+BardWorks is a week-long workshop series which connects students to the Bard network while honing job search and professional skills.
 The workshop helps rising juniors and seniors apply their liberal arts education to the workforce they are about to enter.
 Drawing on Bard’s vast alumni and parent network, BardWorks pairs participants with a mentor in a field of their interest, helps create and expand a professional network and develops interview, resume, job hunting, and networking skills.
 Ultimately, it aims to create a community of leaders who will succeed professionally and make a difference in the lives of others.

 - Civic engagement is at the core of Bard’s institutional mission, reflecting the fundamental belief that higher-education institutions can and should operate in the public interest.
 Bard’s Center for Civic Engagement (CCE) facilitates deep and sustainable relationships with the communities in which Bard has a presence both locally and internationally.
 Partnerships can take many forms, including internships.

-Bard graduates are attending the following graduate schools, among others: Art Institute of Chicago, Columbia, Cornell, Curtis Institute of Music, Georgetown, George Washington School of Medicine, Harvard Law, Johns Hopkins, Juilliard, King’s College of London, New York University, UCLA School of Law, University of Copenhagen, and Yale
+- Bard graduates attend the following graduate schools, among others: Art Institute of Chicago, Columbia, Cornell, Curtis Institute of Music, Georgetown, George Washington School of Medicine, Harvard Law, Johns Hopkins, Juilliard, King’s College of London, New York University, UCLA School of Law, University of Copenhagen, and Yale

 - Class size: